Henry Schein, Inc. (HSIC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1960s Shift to mail-order dental supplies Pivotal move leveraging catalog sales, expanding reach beyond local pharmacy.
+1960s Shift to mail-order dental supplies Pivotal move that expanded reach beyond local operations, leveraging catalog sales to gain national scale.

-1995 Initial Public Offering (IPO) on NASDAQ Provided capital for major growth and acquisitions, increasing market presence significantly.
-The stock debuted, marking a new era of public accountability and expansion capability.
+1995 Initial Public Offering (IPO) on NASDAQ Provided significant capital for aggressive growth and a wave of strategic acquisitions, marking a new era of public accountability.

-2019 Spin-off of Animal Health Business (Covetrus) Strategic decision to focus core operations on dental and medical markets, refining business scope.
+2018 Spin-off and merger of Animal Health business Strategic decision to focus core operations on the higher-growth, higher-margin dental and medical markets.

 Henry Schein, Inc. (HSIC) Ownership Structure